The second film in the Dude, Where's my TV? documentary trilogy.

 "Political economists of communications scrutinize how big companies such as Bell and Rogers try to shape Canada's

 telecommunications and digital media policy and regulatory environment in support of their bottom line.
-Focusing on Ben Klass's filing of a net neutrality complaint with the CRTC against Bell, Steven James May's Ben v.
-Bell shows how an informed, engaged and active
+Focusing on Ben Klass'

+filing of a net neutrality complaint with the CRTC against Bell, Steven James May's Ben v.
+Bell shows how an informed, engaged

-and digital media policy-making and regulatory processes."
+communications and digital media policy-making and regulatory processes."

 -Tanner Mirrlees, Associate Professor of Communication and Digital Media Studies, Ontario Tech University

 To request online access to Ben v.
 Bell for your post-secondary or public library, please contact sjm(at)manifestation(dot)tv